-F2.02.02 - When denied, the CP Staffer shall note a reason from a field or write a custom message

-Field entries may include:

-- Inaccurate or missing data - Spelling and grammar changes - Realistic corrections to time, money, and/or personel - F2.03 The result of this modification, approval or denial, shall be logged - F2.03.01 The system shall automatically keep track of modifications, regardless of approval or denial, to show revisions - F2.03.02 The system shall automatically email the federal Point of Contact, the partner's Principal Investigator, and any other contacts listed out in the Task Agreement - F3.00 Projects shall be terminated based on the following requirements. - F3.01 Project termination can be started by the federal agency or the partner organization - F3.01.01 Terms for closing a project by a federal agency: - Removing time, money, and/or personel - Time is up without extension - All money is deallocated - No one assigned to project - Project is incomplete or suspended indefinitely - Partner does not conduct final report - F3.01.02 Terms for closing a project by a partner: - Project completion with deliverable and supporting materials - F3.02 Project termination shall be the same general process including:

-- Email notification shall be sent to all parties and Points of Contact (federal agency, partner organization, and CP Staffer assigned to project) - Project termination may be started by either party or CP Staffer - All parties shall approve project closure before it is formally terminated

-F4.00 Data coming into and out of the system shall be validated for data quality and assurance

-- F4.01 All user input fields shall have client and server-side verification

-- F4.02 The following fields shall have dropdown, search, or auto-fill capabilities to limit user input errors:

-- Partners

-- Principal Investigator

-- Type

-F4.03 - The following fields shall have the appropriate user field and verifications based on its type:
+- F2.02.02 When adding or editing modifications, the following fields will be the same as the original project fields in F1.03 and F1.04.
+This is will also include a status for the modification (Drafting, Approved, Executed). - F2.03 The result of this modification, adding or editing, shall be logged F2.03.01 The system shall automatically keep track of all modifications to show revisions - F3.00 Projects shall be terminated based on the following requirements. - F3.01 Project is terminated if the project has reached its final end date and/or if a final report has been submitted (if project completes early). - F3.02 The project termination process will have its own page to allow the CP staff member to upload a final report and get a review of the project before closing it. - F3.03 Project termination shall be the same general process including: - Email and in-system notifications shall be sent to the CP Staffer assigned to project - The project will be in the Archived state and the email will let the CP Staffer know if there is a report or not - F4.00 Data coming into and out of the system shall be validated for data quality and assurance - F4.01 All user input fields shall have client and server-side verification - F4.02 The following fields shall have dropdown, search, or auto-fill capabilities to limit user input errors: - Partners - Principal Investigator - Type - F4.03 The following fields shall have the appropriate user field and verifications based on its type: